How to Share Parenting Time During the Pandemic

 If a parent must travel, then the other parent should accommodate the quarantine period upon return by agreeing to swap weeks of parenting time.
 This should then be made up later should the other parent need to quarantine also.

-Share Custody More Easily in These Difficult Times
+Share Parenting Time More Easily in These Difficult Times

 If you need further help with Parenting Time, please don't hesitate to contact our law office.
 We offer free 30-minute initial consultations.